Optional Categories

 Generally third party software such as analytics, marketing and social sharing tools are included via a <script> element.

-As a rule, we recommend that you do not load scripts of this sort outside of Cookie Control since they may start setting cookies or sending tracking activity from your website before user consent is established.
+As a general rule, we recommend that you do not load scripts of this sort outside of Cookie Control since they may start setting cookies or sending tracking activity from your website before user consent is established.

 <script>